awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-enter-exit-standby.md

    }
    ```

-1. \(Optional\) Verify that the instance is back in service using the following `describe-auto-scaling-instances` command:
+1. \(Optional\) Verify that the instance is back in service using the following `describe-auto-scaling-instances` command\.

    ```
-   aws autoscaling describe-auto-scaling-instances --instance-ids i-5b73d709
+   aws autoscaling describe-auto-scaling-instances --instance-ids i-05b4f7d5be44822a6
    ```

    The following is an example response\.
 Notice that the status of the instance is `InService`\.